 To celebrate a decade in fashion, London-based Greek designer Mary Katrantzou’s SS ‘19 collection showcase harked back to everything that defines the designer today.
 A collection of collections, many called it.
-Best known for her signature prints, Katrantzou had models walk down the runway in the most iconic ones – gowns and dresses that featured perfume bottles inspired by Shalimar by Guerlain and Pleasures by Estée Lauder.
+Best known for her signature prints, Katrantzou had models walk down the runway in her most iconic pieces, like gowns and dresses that featured perfume bottles inspired by Shalimar by Guerlain and Pleasures by Estée Lauder.
 There were also prints of currency, alluding to the Lehman Brothers crash, which inspired her 2013 collection.
 Katrantzou even brought back her famed Fabergé egg gown from her 2011 collection.

-It’s been more than a decade since Katrantzou first burst upon the fashion scene, and what began as a collection of a few dress has now transformed into a globally appreciated brand.
+It’s been more than a decade since Katrantzou first burst upon the fashion scene, and what began as a collection of a few dresses has now transformed into a globally appreciated brand.
+From Naomie Harris, Rihanna, and Lupita Nyong’o to Kerry Washington, Poppy Delevingne, and Alexa Chung, the brand has a global fan following.
 Today, she stocks out of Harrods, Selfridges, Harvey Nichols, and Browns, and collaborations with brands like Victoria’s Secret, Longchamp, Adidas, and Topshop, have only added to her repertoire.

-She speaks to Lifestyle Asia on her journey so far and how India inspires her.
+She spoke to Lifestyle Asia on her journey so far and how India inspires her.

-Trompe-l’oeil has become your signature and you have transformed it into a unique art form.
-What inspired you to do so?
+Trompe-l’oeil has become your signature; you have transformed it into a unique art form.
+What inspired you?

 I wanted to create a visual language that is image-led that allows me to challenge the boundaries of imagination and fashion.

-How difficult is it take to stay relevant in the dynamic fashion market of today?
+How difficult is it to stay relevant in the dynamic fashion market of today?

 I think being constantly curious, exploring your DNA, and standing by authenticity is what keeps a brand relevant.
 For me, it’s about pushing forward while remaining true to yourself.